jeffrafter/howto/ssl.md

 Startssl is a good option to use because the generated certs are approved and you can get a free cert for a single domain.
 The website can be sluggish if it is overloaded, but that is only a problem when generating your request.
 They are also a great option for Wildcard and Verified certs if you need them.

-**Note**: StartSSL will work for the root domain and 1 subdomain only for the fee option.
+**Note**: StartSSL will work for the root domain and 1 subdomain only for the free option.

 Go to: